eskil/authed_app/README.md

    # Aliases are shortcuts or tasks specific to the current project.
 ```

-Add a section to `config/dev.exs` to configure guardian
+Add a section to `config/dev.exs` to configure Guardian.
+Without this
+`iex` will fail since Guardian needs a config section.

 ```elixir
 config :guardian, Guardian,